Shelpin/Shelpin/README.md

 # Philosophy

-I am an an early member of the Giveth community precisely because of philosophy.
 Shelpin aims not only to be open source software but an open source business model for social good.

 Why you can make Pp2 reviewing to some piece of software and not to a financial plan, or a product development, CRM strategy, or support procedures, based on the voluntary and fairly rewarded contributions of people that shares the mission?